Why You Could Have Thyroid Disease and Not Know It

 By Sucharitha Kankanala, MD, Virtua Endocrinologist

 Thyroid disease isn’t a health topic that often makes headlines.
-But, it’s estimated that 20 million Americans have hormonal imbalances from thyroid disorders, and up to 60 percent go undiagnosed.
+According to American Thyroid Association, it is estimated that 20 million Americans have hormonal imbalances from thyroid disorders, and up to 60 percent of those with thyroid disease go undiagnosed.
 There are many effective treatments for thyroid problems, but getting to a diagnosis is sometimes a bigger challenge.

 Symptoms of thyroid disorders can appear like signs of normal aging or other conditions.
 These include fatigue, memory lapses, irritability, sleep problems, thinning hair, constipation and/or weight gain.

 If you have these symptoms, your primary care doctor can order a simple blood test to measure your thyroid levels.

 The thyroid is a tiny neck gland that plays a significant role in the body.
 Simply, the thyroid gland takes iodine found in many foods and converts it into thyroid hormones, called T3 and T4.
 Every human cell depends on thyroid hormones to regulate metabolism (the conversion of oxygen and calories to energy).
 Two other glands, the pituitary and the hypothalamus, use their own hormones (TSH and TRH) to continually communicate with the thyroid—measuring and stimulating the release or decrease of T3 and T4 hormones, depending on the body’s needs.

 Symptoms and Causes of Hypo- and Hyperthyroid Disease

 Hypothyroidism, or an underactive thyroid gland, is the most common thyroid condition and slows down normal body function.
 According to the American Thyroid Association, common causes of hypothyroidism include:

 - Surgical removal of the thyroid

 - Congenital hypothyroidism (hypothyroid present at birth)